-Sea level rise and changes in storm intensity as a result of climate change are real issues for the Kaiaua Coast area.
+Sea level rise and changes in storm intensity as a result of climate change are real issues for the Wharekawa Coast area.
 The future is uncertain, but we can’t wait for that future to arrive.
 We need to develop a community plan now that recognises that what we know now might change 10, 20 and 100 years down the track.

 Wharekawa Coast 2120 is a major project that will look at a wide range of issues around the coast and how we can provide for a resilient and prosperous future over the next 100 years.
-While acknowledging that natural hazards are a concern, we also want to look at opportunities for the growth and development of our communities on the Kaiaua Coast, which includes Waharau, Whakatiwai, Kaiaua and Pūkorokoro-Miranda.
+While acknowledging that natural hazards are a concern, we also want to look at opportunities for the growth and development of our communities on the Wharekawa Coast, which includes Waharau, Whakatiwai, Kaiaua and Pūkorokoro-Miranda.

 We want to ensure that the development of productive partnerships and dialogue with iwi is a priority.
 This project provides the opportunity to explore broadening the role of iwi as partners in future policy development and decision making, particularly in light of the upcoming settlement of the Hauraki Collective Settlement.